slsdetectorgroup/slsDetectorPackage/docs/src/examples.rst

 Using the return type sls::Result [e2]
 -----------------------------------------

-Since many our detectors have multiple modules we cannot return a single value when reading from the Detector.
+Since many of our detectors have multiple modules we cannot return a single value when reading from the Detector.
 Hostname, Ip and also for example exposure time can differ between modules.